causaest/onrbooks/rbooks-online-main.md

 07. Forecasting: Principles and Practice (2nd Ed.), by Rob J. Hyndman and George Athanasopoulos: https://otexts.com/fpp2/

-The second edition of the book, which uses the forecast package.
-A comprehensive introduction to forecasting methods such as time series, decomposition, exponential smoothing, ARIMA, etc.
+The second edition of *Forecasting: Principles & Practice*, which uses the forecast package.
+This book is a comprehensive introduction to time series forecasting methods, decomposition, exponential smoothing, ARIMA, etc.

 08. Forecasting: Principles and Practice (3rd Ed.), by Rob J. Hyndman and George Athanasopoulos: https://otexts.com/fpp3/